 Exp.
 9. Assessing behavior abnormalities in chimeric brain carrying SCN2A-C959X mutation.

 To investigate cortico-striatal circuit-related behaviors, WT and C959X mutant NPCs will be injected into the cortex and striatum of P0-P1 Rag1−/− mice.
 Behavioral assessments at 2, 4, and 6 months will use the LABORAS system to monitor autism-like behaviors, including repetitive behaviors (self-grooming, marble burying), locomotion, and anxiety-like activities, as shown in my previous work51, and social interaction via the three-chamber social preference test.
 Mice will be acclimated and placed individually in LABORAS-compatible cages for continuous 24-hour recording, automatically classifying behaviors such as grooming, locomotion, and rearing.
 For the three-chamber test, mice will be habituated for 10 minutes, followed by the introduction of a novel WT mouse in one chamber, with the other chamber remaining empty.
 Behavior will be recorded for an additional 10 minutes, measuring time spent in each chamber, with social sniff time used for more accurate assessment of direct social interaction.
-Each group will consist of 10-15 chimeric mice.
 I am supported by Dr. Koss, director of the animal facility, for mouse behavior experiment (see support letter).

 Exp.
 10. Assessing human neuronal activity in SCN2A-deficient chimeric mice during social behavior.